 - Climatic perspectives acquired through statistical analysis of synoptic (e.g., pressure systems, fronts) and dynamic (atmospheric general circulation) phenomena;

 - Past climate-environmental changes on centennial to millennial time scales (evidence and causes); and

 - Physical (e.g., meteorological, glaciological) processes to explain climate variations and changes.

-Dr. Carleton’s teaching activities include undergraduate courses in physical geography and climatology, from the G210 course “Geographic Perspectives on Earth System Science” to the intermediate-level course in climate dynamics (G310 Global Climates)— both “intensive writing” (W) and non-W, or field/practical-based option— through upper-division courses in climate change and variability (G410) and satellite climatology (G417).
-In addition, Dr. Carleton teaches the graduate-level seminar “Human Impacts on Climate” (G510) that appeals to nature-society and human geographers as well as other Earth and environmental scientists.
-The upper-division undergraduate and graduate courses count toward the new dual title Ph.D. in Climate Science.
+Dr. Carleton’s teaching activities included undergraduate courses in physical geography and climatology, from the core course “Geographic Perspectives on Earth System Science,” to the intermediate-level course in climate dynamics, through upper-level courses on climate change and variability and on satellite climatology.
+In addition, Dr. Carleton regularly taught the graduate-level seminar “Human Impacts on Climate.”